- About us

 〝Citizens’ Interchange of Northeast Asia and Peace: From the Experience of ‘Tomodachi-Exhibition (Exhibition of children’s paintings) of North & South Korea and Japan’″

-The Hiroshima Peace Institute will hold an HPI Research Forum as follows:
+The Hiroshima Peace Institute held an HPI Research Forum as follows:

 “Citizens’ Interchange of Northeast Asia and Peace: From the Experience of ‘Tomodachi-Exhibition (Exhibition of children’s paintings) of North & South Korea and Japan’”